Retrace the remarkable trading routes of ancient civilisations along the legendary Silk Road by private train

 Ashgabat - 2 nights

-Following in the footsteps of explorers, traders and tyrants, from Alexander the Great to Genghis Khan and Tamerlane.
+Follow in the footsteps of explorers, traders and tyrants, from Alexander the Great to Genghis Khan and Tamerlane.
 No other road or trail in history stirs the imagination as much, with its evocative mystery, as the legendary Silk Road.
-The most important ancient network of trading routes between China and Europe connected continents, peoples and their cultures.
+The most important ancient network of trading routes between China and Europe connected continents, people and their cultures.
 Proving relatively inaccessible to the modern visitor until fairly recently, this rail journey provides the opportunity to focus on this historic and bustling route that has so much to interest and entice the intrepid traveller.

 Journey through the Central Asian countries of Kazakhstan, Turkmenistan and Uzbekistan, from Samarkand to ancient Merv and the legendary high passes of the Tian Shan Mountains.
 This rail journey is a true voyage of discovery, encountering the manifold cultures along the legendary Silk Road.
 Traverse stunning desert and mountain scenery and discover incredible architecture, with no less than 7 UNESCO World Heritage sites en-route.
-Combining hotel stays with train nights, travel in comfort and discover the hidden treasures of Central Asia
+Combine hotel stays with train nights, travel in comfort and discover the hidden treasures of Central Asia.

 Rail Journey by Private Train